 Understanding the Basics of In-App Experiences

-Experiences can help improve user activation and feature adoption by driving meaningful real-time actions as well as make it easier for users to navigate through your app.
+Experiences are very powerful and extremely easy to create without the need for any coding.
+They can help improve user activation and feature adoption by driving meaningful real-time actions as well as product onboarding to make it easier for users to navigate through your app.

 Experiences consist of steps, each step is an individual UI pattern like a modal, slideout, tooltip, and more.
 The step is made up of components such as text, buttons, HTML, or media and can be fully customized to make sure that the look & feel are as expected.

 These UI patterns can be combined to make powerful flows or used separately to achieve certain goals.
 For example, you can build a single-step experience to announce a webinar or multi-step experience to welcome users to your app and highlight a couple of important features.